-[Marsha Huie: Our old letter from Elmira Sloan McCorkle Roache to her nephew James Scott McCorkle, M.D., in Newbern, Tennessee, says that her uncle William McCorkle's 2 married Jenny Graham, who was about thirty years of age at the time.
+[Marsha Huie: Our old letter from Elmira Sloan McCorkle Roache to her nephew James Scott McCorkle, M.D., in Newbern, Tennessee, says that her uncle William McCorkle's 2nd wife died on her way to or from North Carolina and was buried by the roadside in what was then wilderness, in a rude grave.]

+Blythe's father [WILLIAM McCORKLE, brother to our ancestor Robert McCorkle] married, in Sumner County, a third time on June 9, 1800.
+He married Jenny Graham, who was about thirty years of age at the time.
 During the next ten years she gave birth to John, Amelia, and Blanche Locke McCorkle.
+Blythe now had a brother, a sister, two half-brothers, and two half-sisters.